An Unsupervised Bayesian Neural Network for Truth Discovery in Social Networks: Introduction

 The relationships between event truths, agent reliabilities and agent observations are complex.
 To model these relationships, various assumptions of agent reliabilities are adopted in the literature.
-The papers \cite{WanKapLe2012,ZhaRubGem2012,WanAmiLi2014,HuaWan2016,YaoHuLi2016} developed probabilistic models for truth discovery from binary observations with an agent's reliability being the probability an event is true given that the agent reports it to be true.
+Different from the method proposed in \cite{WanMaJin2018} that uses both textual and visual features to detect event states, we only consider the event observations in this paper.
+The papers \cite{WanKapLe2012, ZhaRubGem2012, WanAmiLi2014, HuaWan2016, YaoHuLi2016} developed probabilistic models for truth discovery from binary observations with an agent's reliability being the probability an event is true given that the agent reports it to be true.
 Multi-ary observations are considered in \cite{YinHanPhi2008, DonBerSri2009, LiLiGao2015a, ZhaWanZha2017}.
 A Bayesian method named TruthFinder was proposed by \cite{YinHanPhi2008} to iteratively estimate the probability that each agent is correct and the event truths.
-In \cite{ DonBerSri2009}, a Bayesian method named AccuSim was developed to learn if agents copy opinions from others, their reliabilities and the event truths.
+In \cite{DonBerSri2009}, a Bayesian method named AccuSim was developed to learn if agents copy opinions from others, their reliabilities and the event truths.
 The CATD method was proposed in \cite{ LiLiGao2015a} for the case where most agents provide only limited opinions.
 In \cite{ZhaWanZha2017}, a hidden Markov model is used to infer event truths and agent reliabilities that evolve over time, and \cite{ZhaWuHua2017} used a maximum likelihood estimation approach to estimate event truths when each agent's reliability may vary across events.
+In \cite{LiRubCoh2019}, the authors considered the case where each event is observed by many agents (in crowdsourcing applications).
+In this case, the majority voting method achieves good performance.
+The authors proposed a graphical model that outperforms majority voting.
+However, their approach is not applicable when each event is observed by very few agents, e.g., in social learning applications \cite{AceDahLobOzd:11,HoTayQue:J15,Tay:J15,HuaWan2016}.
+In \cite{BroGotKas2017}, a Restricted Boltzmann Machine (RBM) based truth discovery method is proposed based on consideration of effectiveness, efficiency and robustness.
+In \cite{WanCheKap2016}, the authors proposed an uncertainty aware approach called Kernel Density Estimation from Multiple Sources (KDEm) to estimate the probability distributions of the trustworthy opinions.
+Note that all these methods do not make use of the relationships between agents to aid the inference process.